 The COVID-19 pandemic has resulted in a host of local closures, cancellations, and postponements of activities in the Battlefords.

 With the pandemic curve flattening in Saskatchewan and businesses being allowed to re-open in phases of Re-Open Saskatchewan, the situation continues to change daily.
 The following is a listing of local offices and businesses that are closed to the public due to the COVID-19 pandemic restrictions, as well as the latest updates on where things stand with re-openings.

 City of North Battleford:

-North Battleford City Hall is closed to the public effective Monday, March 23.
+North Battleford City Hall closed to the public Monday, March 23.
 Residents are being asked to conduct any city business either by phone or online.

 On Tuesday March 17 the city announced it was closing the Battlefords Co-op Aquatic Centre, the NationsWEST Field House, the Civic Centre and Don Ross Arena and programs at Allen Sapp Gallery and Chapel Gallery effective March 18.